Markdown Translator

 Language Support

-For a detailed list of supported languages, please refer to the official documentation:
+For detailed information on supported languages, refer to the official documentation of each service:

 API Parameters